zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_11_en-US_OPERATIONAL_STERILIZATION.md

 - Building cargo cults instead of civilizations
 - Short-circuiting the gnosis that only struggle can generate

-The perfect intervention is one that, when complete, leaves the target civilization believing—correctly—that they achieved everything themselves.
+The perfect intervention is one that, when complete, leaves the target civilization believing, correctly, that they achieved everything themselves.
 Our role was to create conditions.
 Their role was to grow.

 > **The best gardener is the one whose garden believes the sun did all the work.**